FAQs for Writers and Agents

 We’re developing promotional platforms for both Bondfire and our authors.
 Again, we’re partners in this process, and we’ll help devise a fine-tuned strategy that utilizes all of your connections—and all of ours.
 We’ll listen and learn and develop a plan that we can execute together.

 We’re tapping some of the best talent in the industry to create unique ebook promotional campaigns.
-Additionally, all Bondfire books are created in association with Rosetta Books, a pioneering and hugely successful independent ebook publisher of a vast array of voices, from Kurt Vonnegut to Steven R. Covey.
-Rosetta is especially skilled at optimizing metadata, which helps ensure that books are discovered via search engines.
-Both Rosetta and Bondfire have longstanding relationships within the publishing industry and news media, and we’ll work to make sure our titles are on everyone’s radar.
+Additionally, all Bondfire books are created in association with Vook, a pioneering ebook production and distribution company.
+Vook is especially skilled at optimizing metadata, which helps ensure that books are discovered via search engines.
+Both Vook and Bondfire have longstanding relationships within the publishing industry and news media, and we’ll work to make sure our titles are on everyone’s radar.

 The long and short: we won’t enter into a new project until we’re sure that we can find an audience for the book.
 We’ll determine with our authors the details of marketing and promotion—which are different for every author and every title—as we launch the process for each new title.